HookyQR/VSCodeBeautify/README.md

 space_after_anon_function | javascript.format<br> .insertSpaceAfterFunctionKeywordForAnonymousFunctions
 space_in_paren | javascript.format<br> .insertSpaceAfterOpeningAndBeforeClosingNonemptyParenthesis

-Note that the `html.format` settings will ONLY be used when the document is html. `javascript.format` settings are included always.
+Note that the `html.format` settings will ONLY be used when the document is HTML. `javascript.format` settings are always included.

-Also runs html and css beautify from the same package, as determined by the file extension.
+Also runs HTML and CSS beautify from the same package, as determined by the file extension.
 The schema indicates which beautifier each of the settings pertains to.

 The `.jsbeautifyrc` config parser accepts sub elements of `html`, `js` and `css` so that different settings can be used for each of the beautifiers (like sublime allows).
 Note that this will cause the config file to be incorrectly structured for running `js-beautify` from the command line.